-Table 4 presents the qualitative extracts derived from the phytochemical analysis of both the flesh and seed of black jamun, revealing the presence of tannin, flavonoid, saponin, terpenoid, cardiac glycosides, steroid, reducing sugar, flavonoid, and phenol, while noting the absence of alkaloid and phlobatannin.
-The concentrations of saponin and steroid were observed to be low, whereas reducing sugar exhibited higher concentrations across all parts of the plant.
-The seed exhibited elevated levels of tannin and flavonoid, whereas the flesh demonstrated a moderate concentration.
-The seed and flesh exhibited a high concentration of glycoside.
-The flesh and seed exhibited no significant concentration of alkaloid.
-The flesh exhibited a moderate concentration, while the seed demonstrated a high concentration of terpenoid.
-The concentration of phytochemicals in the different components of the fruit is ranked as follows: seed > flesh.
+Table 4 presents the qualitative extracts derived from the phytochemical analysis of both the flesh and seeds of black jamun, revealing the presence of tannins, flavonoids, saponins, terpenoids, cardiac glycosides, steroids, reducing sugars, flavonoids, and phenols, while noting the absence of alkaloids and phlobatannins.
+The concentrations of saponin and steroids were low, whereas reducing sugars exhibited higher concentrations across all parts of the plant.
+The seeds exhibited elevated levels of tannins and flavonoids, whereas the flesh had a moderate concentration.
+The seeds and flesh exhibited high concentrations of glycosides.
+The flesh and seeds exhibited no significant alkaloid concentrations.
+The flesh exhibited a moderate concentration of terpenoids, whereas the seeds demonstrated a high concentration.
+The concentrations of phytochemicals in the different components of the fruit were ranked as follows: seed > flesh.
 The presence of significant phytochemicals, including flavonoids and phenols, in both the seed and flesh of the black jamun is noteworthy, as these categories of secondary metabolites offer medical benefits and contribute positively to bodily functions.
-They also play a crucial role in the biological activities of medicinal fruits, including hypoglycaemic, anti-diabetic, antioxidant, antimicrobial, anti-inflammatory, anti-carcinogenic, anti-malarial, anti-cholinergic, and anti-leprosy effects (Negi et al. 2011).
+They also play a crucial role in the biological activities of medicinal fruits, including hypoglycemic, antidiabetic, antioxidant, antimicrobial, anti-inflammatory, anticarcinogenic, antimalarial, anticholinergic, and anti-leprosy effects (Negi et al., 2011).
 Flavonoids and other phenolic compounds serve as effective water-soluble antioxidants, functioning as free radical scavengers that can mitigate oxidative cell damage and exhibit significant anti-cancer properties (Okwu (2004).
 Flavonoids confer advantageous effects on capillaries and mitigate the impact of oxygen radicals responsible for skin oxidation through their antioxidant properties (Williams and Spencer (2012).
-Tannins contribute to a reduction in feed intake and feed efficiency, net metabolizable energy, protein digestibility, and growth rates in experimental animals (Shills et al. 2006).
+Tannins contribute to a reduction in feed intake and efficiency, net metabolizable energy, protein digestibility, and growth rates in experimental animals (Shills et al. 2006).
 Plants that contain food components such as carbohydrates, glycosides, and proteins demonstrate beneficial effects on the immune system by enhancing bodily strength, thus rendering them valuable as dietary supplements.
-Glycosides also have a vast therapeutic efficacy as they are found in almost every medicinal plant.
+Glycosides also have high therapeutic efficacy, as they are found in almost every medicinal plant.

 4.0 Conclusion

-The results of the phytochemical, proximate, mineral and antioxidant of seed and flesh of black jamun compositions obtained in this study have revealed the nutritional and pharmacological (Nutraceutical) potentials.
-The preliminary study revealed the presence of saponin, tannin, flavonoid, glycoside, phenol, and terpenoid in both the seed and flesh.
-Mineral constituents revealed the presence of calcium, copper, potassium, sodium, zinc, and iron in varying levels.
-The proximate analysis also showed the presence of moisture, ash, protein crude fibre, crude fat and carbohydrate.
-The antioxidant study showed that the seed of black jamun has greater capacity compared to the flesh.
+The results of the phytochemical, proximate, mineral, and antioxidant properties of the seed and flesh of black jamun obtained in this study have revealed the nutritional and pharmacological (nutraceutical) potential of black jamun.
+A preliminary study revealed the presence of saponins, tannins, flavonoids, glycosides, phenols, and terpenoids in both seed and flesh.
+The mineral constituents revealed varying levels of calcium, copper, potassium, sodium, zinc, and iron.
+Proximate analysis also showed the presence of moisture, ash, protein crude fiber, crude fat, and carbohydrate.
+The antioxidant study showed that the seed of black jamun has a greater antioxidant capacity than that of the flesh.
 These results underscore that, in addition to their medicinal uses, fruits of black jamun offer substantial nutritional benefits, highlighting their potential as alternative food sources.

-Ethical statement

-Huamn and animal subject was not involve in this research.
+Ethical statementHuman and animal subjectwere not involved in this research.

 Data availability